Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 05 · Business Impact and Outcomes

 Seven years of outcomes.
-Here's what the data actually showed.
+Here is what the data showed.

 Jintronix outcomes dashboard showing Berg Balance Scale and TUG test results